Skip to main content

 Name the Discovery

-A descriptive name.
-“NDA Q4 review”, “Lease portfolio extraction”, “Employment contracts, Berlin office”.
-The name shows up in the Documents panel and in Search.New Discovery view with empty table ready for columns and documents
+Libra opens an empty Discovery called New Discovery with the title field already focused, so you can type straight over it.
+A descriptive name pays off later: “NDA Q4 review”, “Lease portfolio extraction”, “Employment contracts, Berlin office”.
+The name is what you’ll see in the project’s Discoveries folder under Project files and in Search.New Discovery view with empty table ready for columns and documents

 Libra mascot looking hopeful